School of Humanities

 Application Deadlines

-The History program does not admit M.A. students for the summer semester.
-We HIGHLY encourage applicants for the full-time M.A. to apply to start in the fall semester because of the required sequence of classes.
-Full-time M.A. students who start the program in a spring term will see their graduation significantly delayed because they will not be able to complete the required HIS 710/711 sequence until the second year of their program.
-Students wishing to study for the M.A. part-time can start the program in either semester.
+We highly encourage applicants for the full-time MA to apply to start in the fall semester because of the required sequence of classes.
+Full-time MA students who start the program in a spring term will see their graduation significantly delayed because they will not be able to complete the required HIS 710/711 sequence until the second year of their program.
+Students wishing to study for the MA part-time can start the program in either semester.

 Application Requirements